-In January 2022 Angel Trains acquired the specialist rail and infrastructure service provider Readypower Group.
+In January 2022, Angel Trains acquired the specialist rail and infrastructure service provider Readypower Group.
 Readypower provides specialised on-track plant equipment as well as civil engineering, drainage, haulage and operating services to the UK rail sector.
-In particular the company has a diverse hire fleet of operated road rail vehicles and a fleet of bespoke specialist rail drainage clearing machines.
-In the financial year ended March 2021 Readypower had turnover of £49 million and EBITDA of £14 million.
+In particular, the company has a diverse hire fleet of operated road rail vehicles and a fleet of bespoke specialist rail drainage clearing machines.
+In 2023, Readypower is expected to generate approximately £75 million revenues and approximately £19 million EBITDA.
 Angel Trains funded the acquisition from cash reserves and no new associated acquisition debt was raised.
-The financial projections in this report do not incorporate Readypower's incremental EBITDA (the company financial model is in the process of being updated).